JHale716/ShieldsUpNZ/1. Documentation/README.md

 * zArchive folders, there are a number around, these contain superceeded material for backup, version control and roll back purposes, as well as helping with the historical record of the project.

 ## Give-A-Little
 Please help spread the word on your social media by posting the link.
-The more we have, the more shields we can fund for medical professionals. www.shieldsup.gives/give-a-little
+The more we have donated, the more shields we can fund for medical professionals. www.shieldsup.gives/give-a-little

 ### Links to places you may be looking for